Simba256/RedditBot/README.md

    - If using Multilogin, enter the correct port number.
    - If not using Multilogin, you can enter any random number.

+6. **Multilogin Requirement**: Log in to Multilogin first and ensure it is running before executing this bot program.

-6. Run the bot:
+7. Run the bot:
     ```bash
     python ui_project.py
     ```

-7. If you wish to use Multilogin with this bot, please check out the [Multilogin branch](https://github.com/Simba256/reddit-bot/tree/Multilogin).
+8. If you wish to use Multilogin with this bot, please check out the [Multilogin branch](https://github.com/Simba256/reddit-bot/tree/Multilogin).

 ## Customization